bbauska/LFS173x/README.md

 information needed for the registration, information that might be DID method specific.
 However, the concept is the same.

-## Writing and Reading the AnonCreds Objects {#writing-and-reading-the-anoncreds-objects .unnumbered}
+## Writing and Reading the AnonCreds Objects

 With the creation of the Hyperledger AnonCreds project in late 2022, and its focus on creating an implementation of AnonCreds that is not